shreyanshtiwari99/Minimal-Weather/README.md

 NOTE: The free API only allows a limited number of requests in 24 hours.
 If the requests exceed the specified number, the app may stop working for some time.

-The link to the original app: https://github.com/shreyanshtiwari99/Weather-App.git The link to heroku for this app: https://minimalweathershreyansh.herokuapp.com/
+The link to the original app: https://github.com/shreyanshtiwari99/Weather-App.git

+The link to heroku(live version) for this app: https://minimalweathershreyansh.herokuapp.com/